-Having a baby is perhaps the most special time in a woman's life.
-This highly anticipated time often comes with some time off from work.
-However, maternity leave is often is up for negotiation.
-If you're starting to get stressed about your options, consider negotiating maternity leave with your boss by following these steps.
+Having a baby often comes with some time off from work, but the amount of time off and whether you will be paid vary from employer to employer.
+This can be an added stressor for many women; however, maternity leave is often is up for negotiation.
+Consider negotiating maternity leave with your boss by following these steps.

 Step 2: Determine How and Where You'll Negotiate